ofajardo/pyreadr/README.md

 # py<span style="color:blue">r</span>ead<span style="color:blue">r</span>

-A python package to read and write R RData and Rds files into/from pandas dataframes.
+A python package to read and write R RData and Rds files into/from pandas or polars dataframes.
 It does not need to have R or other external dependencies installed.
 <br>